History of the Jews in Latin America and the Caribbean: El Salvador

+The first Jews arrived in El Salvador as the first Spanish Settlers since the 16th century, the conversos who practiced Judaism in secret.

-Alsatian-born Bernardo Haas, who came to El Salvador in 1868, was believed to be the country's first Jewish immigrant.
+Alsatian-born Bernardo Haas, who came to El Salvador in 1868, was believed to be the country's first "recognized" Jewish immigrant.
 Another Jew, Leon Libes, was documented as the first German Jew in 1888.
 Sephardic families also arrived from countries such as Turkey, Egypt, Tunisia Spain and France.
 De Sola helped to found the first synagogue and became an invaluable member of the Jewish community.
 In 1936, World War II caused the Jewish community to help their ancestors escape from Europe.
 Some had their relatives in El Salvador.
 But some were forced to go into countries such as Brazil, Ecuador, Guatemala and Panama.
 On 30 July 1939, President Martinez barred an entry of fifty Jewish refugees going to El Salvador on the German ship Portland.
 On 11 September 1948, the community started and continues to support a school "Colegio Estado de Israel".
 According to the latest Census, there are currently about 100 Jews living in El Salvador, mostly in the capital city of San Salvador.
 Most of them have Sephardic roots.
 There is a small town called Armenia in rural El Salvador where people practice Orthodox Sephardic Judaism since the inquisition.